DLN-India/DLN-India.github.io/_posts/2019-02-07-Becoming-a-better-Programmer-a-how-to-guide.md

    • Write your own build tooling.
    • Compile/run multi-file program

-##5.
-Ability to analyze reason about and debug programs
+## Ability to analyze reason about and debug programs

+Eclipse, Visual Studio, Android Studio & IDE's alike excel in their ability to run, debug and visualize stack in a step by step basis.

+There's chrome dev tools for Javascript and the list is endless but having a command over the build

 ##6.
 Deplyments infrastructure & devops                  Linuxacademy.com has a great bunch of hands-on-labs.
 	Capistrano deployment system                          qwiklabs.com also has similar hands-on-labs.

-**Software Architecting principles and basic scaling techniques.**
+## Software Architecting principles and basic scaling techniques.
 - how to design everyday system
 - how to use workers,queues and sync processing
 - how to design a data pipeline